 Music is a universal expression of human experience and emotion.
-This course is designed to inspire and elicit an emotional response through listening and performance and provides opportunities for creative and personal expression.
-Students will develop their music skills, specifically in the field of performance, composition, and technology.
+This course is designed to inspire and elicit an emotional response through listening and performing and provides opportunities for creative and personal expression.
+Students will develop their music skills, specifically in the field of performance.
+Students must have some basic skills on an instrument/voice to be able to take this course.